mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 </hint>

 <br />
 **Important**: Please note that for this project you cannot use the Emulator to test your app as the Emulator cannot run MIT App Inventor extensions such as the PersonalImageClassifier (PIC) Extension.
-To make sure that your mobile device has the needed hardware capability for PIC, use AI2 Companion on <a href="../aiaFiles/PICaboo/LookTest.aia" target="_blank">this LookTest.aia </a>test file.
+To make sure that your mobile device has the needed hardware capability for PIC, use AI2 Companion on this<a href="../aiaFiles/PICaboo/LookTest.aia" target="_blank"> LookTest.aia </a>test file.
 If the status at the top reads "Status: Ready!" then the PersonalImageClassifier extension will work.
 If not, you won't be able to run apps made with this extension.
 If it works, you can try classifying some objects by pointing the device at an object and pressing the Classify button.

+## PICaboo Part 1: Training the model
+First you will need to train and image classification model on the App Inventor Personal Image Classifier page.
+To do so follow the instructions on the <a href="../images/PICaboo/PICaboo_Part1.pdf" target="_blank">PICaboo Part 1 pdf document</a>.

 ## Graphical User Interface (GUI)